department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 <h3>If you’re in priority group 1</h3>
 You won’t pay a copay for any medications.

-**Note:** You may be in priority group 1 if we've rated your service-connected disability as 50% or more disabling, if we've determined that you can't work because of your service-connected disability (called unemployable), or if you've received the Medal of Honor. <br>
+**Note:** You may be in priority group 1 if we've rated your service-connected disability at 50% or more disabling, if we've determined that you can't work because of your service-connected disability (called unemployable), or if you've received the Medal of Honor. <br>
 [Learn more about priority groups](https://www.va.gov/HEALTHBENEFITS/resources/publications/hbco/hbco_enrollment_eligibility.asp).

 <h3>If you’re in priority groups 2 through 8</h3>